 Flat pedals are much more practical.
 Personally, I always prefer versatility over specialized usage.
 It’s because I like to use my bikes every day and I’m too lazy to change pedals all the time just because I need to have my regular sneakers on me.

 Is it possible to ride clipless pedals with regular shoes?
 Yes, but neither is it safe nor easy to do.
 However, there is a solution…

 So-called combo pedals have two different sides.
 One flat side and the other clipless.
 This way they are the most versatile of all.
 There are a few drawbacks, however.

 The second thing I noticed, rarely any of them are properly balanced.
-Meaning, they always flip themselves on one side.
+Meaning they always flip themselves to one side.
 If you are racing or chasing some targeted time on a trail, it becomes a pain to set them up every time you put your feet to the ground.